Flight Path Optimization with Optimal Control Method: Introduction

 \section{Introduction}

-In today’s world, we use multiple different ways of transportation to get from one place to the other.
-These methods of transportation generate a lot of emissions of CO2 which lead to global warming and rising sea levels.
-Because of this, the transportation industry has seen a major shift in the technology used just to lower these emissions.
+In today’s world, we rely on various modes of transportation, from ground \cite{cheng2024autonomous},\cite{shafiee2024using,liu2023physics} to air \cite{liu2023airborne,liu2021miles}, to travel from one place to another.
+These transportation methods contribute significantly to CO2 emissions, exacerbating global warming and the consequent rise in sea levels \cite{cheng2024carsharing, cheng2024electric}.
+Because of this, the transportation industry has seen a major shift in the technology used just to lower these emissions \cite{cheng2023estimating,cheng2024using}.
 But this has not been the same case across all different modes of transportation, especially in the airplane industry.
 Airplanes contribute to 12:5\% of the global CO2 pollution and 80\% of the emissions are from flights of over 1500km.
 This is one of the main reasons this project focuses on flight path optimization.
 Flight paths contribute to the amount of fuel used, distance travelled which taking into account the wind speed, air pressure and distance between the two locations.
 They can provide a lot of advantages such as: 1.
 By optimizing the flight path to consume the least fuel while finding the shortest path possible, we can decrease emissions by a large factor.
 This reduces the overall environmental impact of airplanes.
 2. A decrease in amount of fuel used saves the airlines a lot of money while benefiting the passengers by decreasing the cost of their overall journey.
 3. They can minimize the impact of the weather on the aircraft thus reducing the amount of maintenance required and saving the airlines more money.
 4. Better management of Air Traffic due to predetermined routes.

 There are a lot of challenges that come with creating flight plans which include: 1.
 Taking into account the weather over the whole journey.
 Weather here refers to pressure of air and wind speed at all points during the journey.
 2. The weight and amount of fuel being carried.
 This can also be related to the weight and size of the airplane as larger amounts of fuel are usually carried by larger planes There are many ways to design and determine flight paths.
 The method that we chose is Constrained Finite Time Optimal Control.
 A major reason for this was that there was not a lot of research about using Constrained Finite Time Optimal Control (CFTOC) to design flight paths.
 One reason might be that CFTOC is mostly used in Model Predicted Control (MPC) with receding horizon approach.
 Hence, it is interesting to discuss the possibility of using CFTOC for a nonlinear, large scale optimization problem, which we have further explored through this paper.